 Blonsky’s transformation found itself driving him into a state of shock and rage that resulted with the Air Force Base being under attack by Blonsky, and which also resulted with Banner being transformed into the Hulk.
-With the Hulk battling Blonsky and easily being bested by Blonsky when proving to be a greater forcethan the Hulk.
-It was also during this time where Blonsky earned the name Abomination from the horrorified Betty Ross, who was also kidnapped by the monster after defeating the Hulk.
+The two fought, with Blonsky easily defeating the Hulk, beating him within an inch of his life.
+It was also during this time where Blonsky earned the name Abomination from the horrified Betty Ross, who was also kidnapped by the monster after the battle.
 After being revived, Hulk reverted back to Banner who instantly designed a machine that would decrease Abomination’s strength, managing to do so, Banner accidentally reverted back into the Hulk again and pursued after Abomination.
 As both Hulk and Abomination pursued in another brawl, both monsters were unaware that the Stranger was watching.
 Resulting with the battle ending when the Stranger interrupted the fight and taking Abomination so that he could use him as an agent for his own purposes, thus ending the Abomination's rampage.
 Even though Bogatin was aware of Emil's transformation, as to what happened to him or where he went after the whole ordeal remains unknown.
 Emil's wife, Nadia never learned from her husbands transformation and assumed that he died during his mission, leaving Nadia to spend a great portion of her years believing herself to be a widow.

 Abomination was created by Stan Lee and Gil Kane and first appeared in Tales to Astonish issue 90 (1967).